Full-spectrum light

 Full-spectrum light is light that covers the electromagnetic spectrum from infrared to near-ultraviolet, or all wavelengths that are useful to plant or animal life; in particular, sunlight is considered full spectrum, even though the solar spectral distribution reaching Earth changes with time of day, latitude, and atmospheric conditions.

 "Full-spectrum" is not a technical term when applied to an electrical light bulb.
-Rather, it implies that the product emulates some important quality of natural light.
+It is a marketing term to implies that the product emulates some important quality of natural light.

-Products marketed as "full-spectrum" may produce light throughout the entire visible spectrum, but without producing an even spectral distribution.
+Products marketed as "full-spectrum" may produce light throughout the entire visible spectrum, but without producing a spectral distribution that matches any particular natural lights source.
 Some may not differ substantially from lights not marketed as "full-spectrum".